 Yellowbox is an Australian technology company that has developed smart locker technology operated through an app with a focus on experience for users and facility managers.
 Found at Beaches, Aquatic…read more

-12RND Fitness’ Michael Jordan backs challenge to Victorian Chief Medical Officer’s comments that gyms are ‘high risk’
+12RND Fitness’ Michael Jordan backs challenge to Victorian Chief Health Officer’s comments that gyms are ‘high risk’

 The Victorian Government advised on Sunday that fitness providers such as 12RND Fitness will only be able to reopen in the ‘Last Step’ of the state’s Coronavirus easing ‘roadmap’.
 With conditions requiring that there be no new cases for 14 days prior to the Last Step’s scheduled commencement, this would mean that exercise facilities would reopen on the 23rd November – a schedule that would see, according to Sutton “individuals continue to go without access to expert support from certain health and fitness professionals for another 10 weeks, in addition to over 150 days of forced closures to date.”

 Commenting on the situation, Jordan advised “we understand and acknowledge the efforts of the Victorian Government to implement strategies in the interest of public health and safety, an endeavour that we, as a network of fitness professionals, also share.

 “However, to truly address the health and safety of Victorians, we believe that with an appropriate COVIDSafe plan in place, 12RND Fitness clubs, and other fitness providers should be able to open as early as the ‘First Step’, commencing on the 13th of September, under ‘heavily restricted guidelines’.”